 If you wish to soak up the atmosphere, perhaps over a glass of sangria and a plate of tapas, the Central Market bar is a perfect spot.
 Sample juicy shrimp, fluffy tortilla and crispy calamari while observing the bustling market life.
 Or maybe you'd prefer a plate of paella looking onto the cathedral from one of the surrounding smart squares.

-This morning we start by visiting the nearby town of Xativa, which is dominated by its hilltop castle that overlooks the surrounding countryside.
-Its history is long and distinguished, and it is even said that Hannibal stayed here en route to his daring attack on Rome.
-In the middle ages Xativa rose in prominence as the home of two of the infamous Borgia popes, who became infamous both for their corruption as well as their patronage of the arts.
+In the Middle Ages Xativa rose in prominence as the home of two of the infamous Borgia popes, who became infamous both for their corruption as well as their patronage of the arts.
 As such Xativa was dotted with numerous grand villas and churches, many of which can still be seen today.
 Following a guided tour of the charmingly compact old town you have free time to explore at leisure.

 After lunch we head back towards Valencia, but first we stop at Albufera, a large freshwater lagoon just to the south of the city.
 Here we will take a cruise on a typical shallow-bottomed boat through the tranquil maze of reeds that are a veritable birdwatcher’s paradise, so keep an eye out for grey and purple herons, glossy ibis, grebes and even flocks of pink flamingos.
-This wonderfully peaceful place is exceptionally fertile, with the flat surroundings and abundant water the ideal combination for rice production, the essential ingredient for Valencia’s renowned paella.
-We will also stop at a traditional Valencian barraca, a triangular thatched house, to learn about the lives of the farmers of the Albufera and the Valencian region.

 We then return to Valencia where the rest of the day is free.

-This morning we visit nearby Manises, renowned for its traditional ceramic crafts.
-There's a real feel of authenticity as we explore the narrow streets of the quiet and largely pedestrianised old town with our guide, passing pastel-coloured houses, leafy squares and the occasional whitewashed church.
 The only nod to tourism is the charming ceramics museum, displaying examples of local pottery and the colourful tilework seen throughout this part of Spain.
 A pottery workshop visit is followed by free time for lunch – perhaps join the locals at a tiny patisserie or relax over plates of tapas in a cosy family-run café.

-The afternoon is at leisure to enjoy Valencia, so you may wish to indulge in some souvenir-shopping on the tree-lined Carrer de Colón avenue or the alleyways that branch off it.
+The afternoon is at leisure to enjoy Valencia, so you may wish to indulge in some souvenir-shopping on the tree-lined Carrer de Colón Avenue or the alleyways that branch off it.
 One such alleyway leads to the striking Art Nouveau Mercado de Colón building, a grand construction of shimmering glass and colourful tile, where you can peruse the stalls or enjoy a refreshing drink.

 Our final dinner will be spent at a nearby masia, a traditional farm villa, featured in paintings by Spanish artist Ignacio Pinazo.
 Here we’ll learn to make authentic paella before feasting on our creations together in this beautiful setting, surrounded by fragrant gardens and orange groves.